 Bora Bora Facts

-- Further, this extreme natural splendor understandably draws the attention of vacationers from around the world.
-As a result, this island continually ranks as one of the premier international tourists sites on earth.
-In addition, one of the greatest draws of the island remains luxury resorts.
+- This extreme natural splendor understandably routinely draws the attention of vast numbers of vacationers from around the world.
+As a result, this gorgeous island continually ranks as one of the premier international tourists sites on earth.

-- However, the gorgeous site was well known long before European explorers discovered it.
+- Obviously, one of the greatest draws of the island remains luxury resorts.
+The gorgeous site was well known long before European explorers discovered it.
 That’s because evidence indicates that Polynesian settlers arrived there in the 4th century.
-Meanwhile, the first recorded sighting of Bora Bora by Europeans did not occur until the year 1722.

-- Additionally, the famous explorer Captain James Cook later sighted the marvelous island in 1769.
+- The first recorded sighting of Bora Bora by Europeans, though, did not occur until the year 1722.
+The famous explorer Captain James Cook later sighted the marvelous island in 1769.
 He, however, employed a Polynesian navigator to locate the isolated spot.

-- At that time, the French forced its last ruler, queen Teriimaevarua III to abdicate.
-Following that action, the French government formally annexed the small territory as a colony.
-Today it remains an overseas territory.
+- At that time, the French rulers forced its last head of state, queen Teriimaevarua III to abdicate.
+Following that action, that same government formally annexed the small territory as a colony.
+Today it continues to represent an overseas territory.

 Bora Bora Physical Description

-Firstly, the awe-inspiring and gorgeous Bora Bora holds yet another natural distinction to distinguish it from other locations.
+The awe-inspiring and gorgeous Bora Bora holds yet another natural distinction to distinguish it from other locations.
 That’s because it formed from a highly unique geology, differing from many others.
-Secondly, that nature actually comprises the main island and numerous surrounding islets.
-Thirdly, and incredibly, these actually constitute the tips of coral reefs emerging from the ocean.
+Nature truly set it apart from similar formations.

 This formation, itself quite beautiful, sits located about 12 mi (20 km) from the main island.
 However, the atoll has no permanent population.
-Combined, the island and islets also have a total area of about 11.3 sq mi (29.3 sq km).
+Combined, the breathtaking island and accompanying islets have a total area measuring about 11.3 sq mi (29.3 sq km).

 Bora Bora Location, History, and Economy

-First of all, the astoundingly magnificent location known simply as Bora Bora formed in a comparatively isolated location.
-It further forms part of the Leeward Group, which represents a western part of the Society Islands.
-Also, this, in turn, forms part of French Polynesia.
-Technically, therefore, it represents part of the geographic region collectively known as Oceania.
+The magnificent location known simply as Bora Bora formed in a comparatively isolated location.
+More precisely, forms part of the Leeward Group, which represents a western part of the Society Islands.
+These continue to represent some of the loveliest spots on earth.

 That’s because, during World War II, the United States military used the island as a supply base.
-Thankfully for its natural wonders, the island never saw combat, however.
+Thankfully for its natural wonders, the stunning island never saw combat, however.
 Subsequently, following the conclusion of the war, the base there closed in 1946.

 As if all this wasn’t enough to appeal to the eye, Bora Bora also sits surrounded by a large lagoon.
-Furthermore, the island further remains surrounded by an impressive barrier reef.
-In addition, located roughly in the center of the picturesque island also lies the remnant of an extinct volcano.
+The island further remains surrounded by an impressive barrier reef.
+Located roughly in the center of the picturesque island also lies the remnant of an extinct volcano.